 - Nausea and loss of appetite

-Another major effect of using LSD is the potential of having a bad trip.
+Another significant effect of using LSD is the potential of having a bad trip.
 Since hallucinogens are unpredictable, it is hard to know if a user will have an enjoyable trip or a bad trip.
-Even if a user has an enjoyable trip the first time does not mean that they will never experience a bad trip.
+Even if a user has a pleasant trip, the first time does not mean that they will never experience a bad trip.
 Some of the effects of having a bad trip are listed here:

 - Nightmare hallucinations